-If you don't have a Will you are said to die 'intestate'.
-This means that the law will decide how your estate is distributed.
-This can often result in disagreement between those who are left behind and the potential for serious damage to important family relationships.
+If you do not have a Will when you die, you are said to die 'intestate' meaning that the law will decide how your estate is divided.
+This can often result in disagreements between those who are left behind and has the potential to cause serious damage to important family relationships.

-At Bakerlaw, our lawyers will discuss the options available to you and ensure your Will not only reflects your wishes but effectively protects your assets and is tailored to your personal circumstances.
+At BakerLaw, our lawyers will discuss the options available to you and ensure your Will not only reflects your wishes, but effectively protects your assets and is tailored to your personal circumstances.

-Our Will solicitors in London and Farnham can assist with matters including:
+Our professional Wills lawyers can assist with matters including:

 - Making a Will

 - Reviewing your Will and Inheritance Tax position

 We will usually invite you to our offices in Farnham to meet with one of our Wills lawyers to take your instructions.
 Where this might not be convenient, we are also happy to take your instructions via video call.
 Home visits can also be arranged where appropriate.
 We are always flexible to the needs of our clients so that the process can be as convenient for you as possible, although we will need to meet you face-to-face at some point during the process, whether that be in person at our Farnham office, or via video call.

 For further details of our Wills service and our fees please click here.
 For further information regarding writing your Will, you may find our will questionnaire helpful.
 Please click here if you are making a Will as an individual, or here if you are making Wills as a couple .